Object SLAM-Based Active Mapping and Robotic Grasping: Object Driven Active Mapping

 The third item is the error between the yaw $\theta_{y}$ of the object and the direction $\theta_{l}$ of line $l$ in the image, shown in Fig. \ref{bject_pose_optimization}(c).
-The direction of the object should be parallel with the detected lines, and thus the angle should be minimized,

-The fourth item is the roll and pitch error, shown in Fig. \ref{bject_pose_optimization}(d) and (e).
-For the grasping task, objects are placed flat on the desktop, the normal vector $\boldsymbol{n}$ of which can be obtained by a RANSAC-based plane fitting algorithm.
-The pitch of the object should be perpendicular to $\boldsymbol{n}$, while the roll should be parallel with $\boldsymbol{n}$,

-By replacing the joint optimization module in Fig. \ref{Pose Estimation} with the new optimization algorithm, the accuracy of object pose estimation can be further improved.
+The direction of the object should be parallel with the detected lines, and thus the angle should be minimized, The fourth item is the roll and pitch errors (see Fig. \ref{bject_pose_optimization}(d) and (e)), which is omitted in CubeSLAM since the initial camera pose is assumed to be parallel to the ground plane, which in the grasping setting cannot be guaranteed.
+For the grasping task, objects are placed flat on the desktop, the normal vector $\boldsymbol{n}$ of which can be obtained by a RANSAC-based plane fitting algorithm \cite{fischler1981random}.
+The pitch of the object should be perpendicular to $\boldsymbol{n}$, while the roll should be parallel with $\boldsymbol{n}$, By replacing the joint optimization module in Fig. \ref{Pose Estimation} with the new optimization algorithm, the accuracy of object pose estimation can be further improved, as well as the perception ability of the object map.